Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Preliminaries

+{ An {\em extended} variable order is a variable order where we add as new leaves the atoms corresponding to relations.
+We add each atom as the child of its variable placed lowest in the variable order.
+Whenever we refer to a variable order, we mean its extension with atoms at leaves.
+For ease of presentation, we often use $\omega$ to refer to the tree of $\omega$.}

-\item The function $\dep_\omega$ maps each variable $X$ to the subset of its ancestor variables in $T$ on which the variables in the subtree rooted at $X$ depend, i.e., for every variable $Y$ that is a child of variable $X$, $\dep_\omega(Y) \subseteq \dep_\omega(X) \cup \{X\}$. \end{itemize} \end{definition} Given a variable order $\omega$, the subtree of $\omega$ rooted at $X$ is denoted by $\omega_X$.
-The sets $\vars(\omega)$, $\atoms(\omega)$, and $\anc(X)$ consist of all variables of $\omega$, the atoms at the leaves of $\omega$, and the variables on the path from $X$ to the root excluding $X$, respectively.
+{ The subtree of a variable order $\omega$ rooted at $X$ is denoted by $\omega_X$.} The sets $\vars(\omega)$, $\atoms(\omega)$, and $\anc(X)$ consist of all variables of $\omega$, the atoms at the leaves of $\omega$, and the variables on the path from $X$ to the root excluding $X$, respectively.
 The flag $\sibling(X)$ is true if $X$ has siblings.
 The variable order $\omega$ is {\em free-top} if no bound variable is an ancestor of a free variable (called d-tree extension~\cite{OlteanuZ15}).
 It is {\em canonical} if the variables of the leaf atom of each root-to-leaf path are the inner nodes of the path.
 The sets $\freeTopVO(Q)$, $\canonicalVO(Q)$, and $\VO(Q)$ consist of free-top, canonical, and all variable orders of $Q$.